mattermost/docs/source/about/cloud-subscriptions.rst

 Mattermost Cloud can be used free forever with Mattermost Free.

 You can also start a free, 30-day trial of Mattermost Enterprise to explore additional features.
-When you're near the end of your trial, a banner within Mattermost will notify you to upgrade to an annual subscription plan:
+During or after the trial, you can choose to upgrade to Mattermost Professional in-product or Enterprise by `contacting sales <https://mattermost.com/contact-sales/>`__.

+For Professional, follow the steps below:

-1. Select **Subscribe now**.
+1. Select **View Plans**.
+2. Select Professional by clicking **Upgrade**.
-2. Provide your credit card details.
+3. Provide your credit card details.

 .. note::

   Your credit card will be verified and you'll be charged immediately.

-3. Provide your billing address.
-4. (Optional) Select a subscription plan.
-5. Select **Subscribe**.

-Alternatively, if you'd like to continue with Mattermost Enterprise, please contact our `Sales team <mailto:sales@mattermost.com>`_.
+4. Click **Upgrade** to confirm.

 If you choose not to upgrade at the end of your 30-day trial, your subscription will revert to Mattermost Free.